-Take Your Time to Find a Good Job – TEFL Thailand
+Take Your Time to Find a TEFL Job in Thailand

-There are a lot of jobs for teachers in Thailand, and some are better than others.
-With respect to pay, job location, and work environment you can basically find a really good job if you have a really good TESOL certificate and some experience, or you can get a job for a little less pay and in a more remote area if you are less qualified.
+There are a lot of TEFL jobs in Thailand, and some are better than others.
+With respect to pay, job location, and work environment you can basically find a really good job if you have an accredited TESOL certificate and some experience, or you can get a job for a little less pay and in a more remote area if you are less qualified.

-The challenge is to take the time and try to get an idea of each position you apply for.
+The key to finding a decent TEFL job in Thailand is to take the time to get an idea of each position you apply for.
 Get a feel for how your day will be (ask questions) and decide if you can live like that for the duration of the contract.
-Simply realize how much fun it is learning about all these possible future lives and seeing which ones fit and which ones don’t.
+Do you enjoy teaching children or adults the most?
+This question alone should help you cross out the opportunities that don’t match with you.

-Nobody is really ever ready for teaching in Thailand.
-My first job in Thailand was amazing!
+Nobody is really ever ready for teaching English in Thailand.
+My first job was amazing!
 My class overlooked this rural river and it was like a dream, but then it all went wrong.

 I don’t want to cause worry but there are some shady players in the language school game, so some things to watch for in a good employer are:

 - Teacher autonomy.
 Do you have to leave your passport with your boss?
 Does your boss require a key to your room because the last teacher lost theirs?
 That’s weird.
 For me, it was a nightmare not to have a space my boss couldn’t reach me at.